Loo0D/high-fidelity-ai-collective/src/content/posts/Future-of-Docs.md

 This is the future of documentation.
 I never much cared for Ctrl-F-ing through [Javadoc](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/Collection.html) - though it was the absolute documentation winner in its time - and eventually Javadocs were mostly explored through the lens of the IDE.
 We've now taken another step forward.

 I am sufficiently inspired by this to one day to it here.
-We'll have an MCP server going with a bit RAG over this site's content - and yes, literally yesterday I said RAG was basically useless, but this isn't a forensic use case so we will give it another chance.
+We'll have an MCP server going with a bit of RAG over this site's content - and yes, literally yesterday I said RAG was basically useless, but this isn't a forensic use case so we will give it another chance.

 Look forward to the day when you can take advantage of this site's collective wisdom when low-effort vibe coding your next AI integration.